hansensen/EE5907Assignments/README.md

 ## Assignment 1 - Spam Email Classification :e-mail:

-## See details in assignment subfolders' README.md
+See more details in assignment subfolders' README.md